Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/center_section.md

-approximation of range to the Radar initial Point should be prepared first with the Along Track wheel prior to using the Cross Track Wheel for best system accuracy- ie, the cursor should be placed below the intended Radar initial Point return on the radar scope, and the Cross Track wheel brought to the return point.
+approximation of range to the Radar initial Point should be prepared first with the Along Track wheel prior to using the Cross Track Wheel for best system accuracy- ie, the cursor should be placed below the intended Radar initial Point return on the radar scope, and the Cross Track wheel be brought to the return point.

 ### Cross Track Wheel